Navaladi2019/DSA/README.md

 ---

+<a id="lomuto-partition"></a>

-<a id="lomuto-partition"></a> **Lomuto Partition**
+**Lomuto Partition**

 Lomuto partition is used in quick sort, and depend upon the element we take for partition sort can be o(nlogn) in wrost case it could be o(n^2).
 Lomuto partition puts the partition element in its correct place.
-Always take partition element as last index and styarting from start,  if element < partition then swap(i,partitionIndex) partitionIndex++ else continue , once every thing is over
+Always take partition element as last index and styarting from start,  if element < partition then swap(i,partitionIndex) partitionIndex++ else continue , once every thing is over.

 ---